R. U. Sirius: 2000s

+Sirius was chairman and candidate in the 2000 U.S. presidential election for the Revolution Party.
+The party's 20-point platform was a hybrid of libertarianism and liberalism.

 During the 2000s Sirius published four books.
 In 2005 he began hosting two weekly podcasts, the RU Sirius Show and NeoFiles.
 Both went on unannounced hiatus in August 2007 because their financial backer withdrew his support.
 In September 2006 Sirius helped launch the webzine 10 Zen Monkeys with fellow GettingIt.com alumni Jeff Diehl and Lou Cabron.
-All these projects were part of a media network named MondoGlobo.

 From October 2008 to May 2010, Sirius was head editor of the transhumanist magazine H+ Magazine.
 He then turned his attention to a project documenting the history of Mondo 2000.

 2010s

-On June 7, 2011, R. U. Sirius launched Acceler8or a counter-culture, Singularitarian/Transhumanist website.
-It went on hiatus in November 2012.
-Mondo 2000 was relaunched online in 2017.
+From June 2011 to November 2012, R. U. Sirius ran Acceler8or, a counterculture, Singularitarian/Transhumanist website.
+Mondo 2000 was briefly relaunched online in 2017.